leafOfTree/WindowTabs/README.md

 <a href="https://github.com/leafOfTree/WindowTabs/releases">![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/leafoftree/windowtabs/total)</a>

-It's recommended that you compile the exe file as below.
-If not, please find my prebuilt files at [releases](https://github.com/leafOfTree/WindowTabs/releases).
+You can compile the exe file as below.
+Or find my prebuilt files at [releases](https://github.com/leafOfTree/WindowTabs/releases).

+## Usage

+- Run `WindowTabs.exe`.
+It will be running in background

+- Set which window group and tab are enabled and other configurations.
+    - Use notify icon at lower right corner
+    - Right click the tab title

 ## Compilation